ATV Offroad Fury

-ATV Offroad Fury is a 2001 racing video game developed by Rainbow Studios and published by Sony Computer Entertainment exclusively for the PlayStation 2 in North America and Europe.
+ATV Offroad Fury is a 2001 racing video game developed by Rainbow Studios and published by Sony Computer Entertainment for the PlayStation 2.

 A sequel, ATV Offroad Fury 2, was released in 2002.

 Gameplay

 The player may choose between 12 different types of all-terrain vehicles and race on 20 different free-roaming tracks in a variety of types, including Training, MAXXIS Nationals, Stadium Supercross, Freestyle Competitions, Cross Country Enduro, and Pro-Career, as well as various multiplayer modes.
 Each of the different game types have different objectives the player must accomplish in order to succeed.
 The player can perform stunts in Freestyle and it will award them with points.

 Race modes

-The game features three race "modes" that can be accessed through the track selection screen; Single Race, Lap Attack, and Practice.
+The game features three race "modes" that can be accessed through the track selection screen: Single Race, Lap Attack, and Practice.
 These cannot be selected during Pro-Career mode, and not all modes are available during certain events.